test-kitchen/test-kitchen/docs/content/docs/drivers/aws.md

 #### retryable_tries

-The `retryable_tries` propery allows you to set the number of retries to try when creating a new instance.
+The `retryable_tries` property allows you to set the number of retries to try when creating a new instance.
 Combines with `retryable_sleep`.

 The default is `60`.

 #### retryable_sleep

-The `retryable_sleep` propery sets how long to wait between tries when creating a new instance.
+The `retryable_sleep` property sets how long to wait between tries when creating a new instance.
 Combines with `retryable_tries`.

 The default is `5`.

 #### skip_cost_warning

-The `skip_cost_warning` property allows for supressing the message that the instance will not be covered within the AWS free-tier.
+The `skip_cost_warning` property allows for suppressing the message that the instance will not be covered within the AWS free-tier.

 The default is `false`.